 The steering wheel is small, similar to that of a Ferrari 488 GTB, and has been designed to work with small inputs, so it feels precise and very quick to respond, enhancing the overtly sporting feel of the NSX without making it tricky to drive.

-For all that, the NSX has to work hard to disguise its weight – it’s 80kg heavier than a Mercedes-AMG GT, 170kg heavier than an Audi R8 V10 Plus and more than 400kg heavier than a McLaren 570S.
+However, the NSX has to work hard to disguise its weight: it’s 80kg heavier than a Mercedes-AMG GT, 170kg heavier than an Audi R8 V10 Plus and more than 400kg heavier than a McLaren 570S.